spencertipping/ni/doc/ni_by_example_1.md

 `ni` is a stream-processing language.
 Most operations in `ni` are done over a single line, which enables `ni` to be fast and memory-efficient.

-`ni` commands are composed of operators, examples include `n`, which generates a stream of integers; `g`, which sorts the stream; `z`, which compresses a stream, and `HS`, which executes a Hadoop Streaming MapReduce job.

 ### `n`: Integer Stream
 `ni n` generates a stream of consecutive integers starting at 1.
 The number after determines how many numbers will be generated.